 Prime ribs are mostly roasted standing on the ribs.
 The bones are set vertically with the fatty cap on the top.
 When you roast prime ribs, the fat is slowly melting and flavoring the meat.

 Ribeye steak is perfect for outdoor grilling, family parties, and unexpected guests because you can prepare it quickly yet have a flavorful and rich meal.
-You can choose whether you want to sear it on a stovetop or cook a ribeye steak in the oven.
+You can choose whether you want to sear it on a stovetop or cook a ribeye in the oven.

 However, the ideal way to prepare rib eye is by grilling.
 Since it doesn’t have a strong flavor, you can rub it with different spices or add some salt.

 Cut off the bone, put it on the grill, and flip it a few times.
 After 5-15 minutes, your steak will be ready.
 Don’t overcook it.

 It will keep the softness and smoothness from fat and muscle, and it will taste the best if it is cooked medium-rare.

 Prime Rib vs. Ribeye - Where to Buy It